nuejs/nue/packages/nuejs.org/docs/layout.md

 ## Default layout
-Here's what the default HTML layout look on Chrome developer console for a Markdown page with just `# Hello, World!` on it:
+Here's what the default HTML layout looks like on the Chrome developer console for a Markdown page with just `# Hello, World!` on it:

 [image.bordered]
   small: /img/default-png